Mike Shanahan to have suite-eye view of son Kyle coaching Sunday night against his former Broncos

 “We bought us a suite for the game,’’ Mike Shanahan said in a phone interview Wednesday with 9NEWS.
 “Friends that we’ve had and built for a lot of years will be in there.
 I think we have a suite that has about 19 people in it.”

-If his suite is on the west side of the stadium, he can look across at the Ring of Fame sign that bears his name, an honor he earned for leading the Broncos to back-to-back Super Bowl titles in 1997-98 and averaging just shy of 10 wins and six losses per regular season in his 14 years as head coach.
+If his suite is on the west side of the stadium, he can look across at the Ring of Fame sign that bears his name on a ringed facade, an honor he earned for leading the Broncos to back-to-back Super Bowl titles in 1997-98 and averaging just shy of 10 wins and six losses per regular season in his 14 years as head coach.

 “I’ve always felt very strong with the Broncos because of my relationship with Pat,’’ Shanahan said, referring to the Broncos’ late owner Pat Bowlen.
 “It’s very easy for me to look back at my days in Denver and feel pretty good about it.”